qiuzhihui/Motion-Detection/README.md

 # Motion-Detection
-This is a motion detection algorithm based on the data collect from the accelerometer.
+This is a motion detection algorithm can process data collect from the accelerometer.
 After the process, it can distinguish 4 pattern of users, they are:
 Standing still, walking, running, falling down.